nvmwill/nexmo-developer/_documentation/en/bulk/guides/configure-dashboard-account.md

 1. [Messages API Setting](#messages-api-setting): Ensure your SMS settings are using the correct API.
 2. [Create an Application](#create-an-application): Create a Vonage application using either the Vonage CLI or the dashboard.
+3. [Connect Social Channels](#connect-social-channels): Connect the social channels you want to use with the Bulk API.
-3. [Setup Your Integrations](#setup-your-integrations): Connect the accounts you wish to use with the Bulk API.
+4. [Setup Your Integrations](#setup-your-integrations): Connect the accounts, for example Salesforce, that you want to use with the Bulk API.

 ## Messages API Setting